image-infomatics/neutorch/README.md

 # neutorch
 Neuron segmentation and synapse detection using PyTorch

-> :warning: **This package is still under development, not suitable for production usage.**
+> :warning: **This package is still under development, it was customized to process a Electron Microscopy volume.**

 # Install
     python setup.py install